Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/relationship/follow_path.rst

   via the number button Frames, and its start frame via the constraint's Offset option (by default, start frame: 1 [= offset of 0], duration: 100).
-- The second way, much more precise and powerful, is to define a *Evaluation Time* interpolation curve for the *Target* path (in the *Graph Editor*).
+- The second way, much more precise and powerful, is to define an *Evaluation Time* interpolation curve for the *Target* path (in the *Graph Editor*).
 See the :doc:`Graph Editor chapter </editors/graph_editor/fcurves/index>` to learn more about F-Curves.
 - If you do not want your owner to move along the path, you can give to the target curve a flat *Speed* F-Curve